5 Tips on How to Pick a Wedding DJ

 Tip 2: Know When to Book/Hire a Wedding DJ

 The next tip is very important.
-We recommend reaching out to DJs (or bands) as far out as one year in advance.
+We recommend reaching out to DJs (or bands) as far out as one year in advance, if you want to hire a wedding DJ or band.
 Usually, nine months is a good time, as well.
 Good wedding disc jockey companies often get booked up to one year in advance (sometimes more).

 We only take bookings up to one year in advance, in order to allow people a fair chance at booking our services.
 If you’ve somehow forgotten to book your DJ, you can always find a last-minute DJ.
 However, be aware that DJs who are open so close to the wedding date are open for a reason, so be careful and ask the right questions.